Consolidate Worksheets Wizard for Excel 2016, 2013-2007

-Say, you have multiple identically structured sheets in different Excel workbooks.
+Say, you have multiple sheets in numerous Excel workbooks.
+Most of these tables have identical structure.
+However the order and number of columns may differ in some of them.
 On a daily basis, you need to copy all the data from these lists to one spreadsheet.
-As a rule, tables have header rows, so it is necessary to exclude the first row from being inserted.

 Turn workbooks to sheets and copy them to one Excel file

 Some tasks are more difficult to describe than to complete.
-Letís say your companyís offices are scattered around different cities of different states.
+Let's say your company's offices are scattered around different cities of different states.
 Every State Manager keeps an Excel file with a separate sheet for each city.
 At the end of the month State Managers forward their workbooks to you.
 You need to: